How to Use This Calculator

 Account for Non-Drinkers and Varied Preferences

-Even if you estimate 1.5 drinks per hour, remember this includes non-alcoholic options.
-Ensure your overall drink count covers a diverse menu, including water, sodas, and mocktails, which guests will also consume, potentially reducing alcoholic drink demand slightly.
+Even if you estimate 1.5 alcoholic drinks per hour, remember to also budget for non-alcoholic options.
+The calculator estimates 0.5 non-alcoholic drinks per guest per hour, but adjust this based on your specific event and guest preferences.
+Ensure your overall drink count covers a diverse menu, including water, sodas, and mocktails.

 Buffer for Unexpected Consumption